Cognitive dissonance: Homosexuality

 In the context of religious practices, specifically those that are Christian or Catholic, the idea of being a homosexual and engaging in those acts while being religious can appear to be contradictory and opposing.

 Kimberly A. Mahaffy describes how this works in Cognitive Dissonance and Its Resolution: A Study of Lesbian Christians.
 She described many Christian women who were lesbians to also experience a firm tension because of their opposing identities.
 Their dissonances were found in a study to be either no dissonance (or perception thereof), internal dissonance (no one on earth can judge me, but I fear that the Creator will), and external dissonance (God is ok with me but people are not).
 Many people reconciled their tension by reconfiguring Biblical passages to comfort them and emphasizing the impact and expanse of God's love and acceptance.

 In another study done on homosexual Christians from Martine Gross, 311 men and 84 women were polled in France to determine what their relationship with churches and religion were.
 Dissonance was found in those who still believed that homosexual acts were wrong according to the church and still attended church.
-The results found, however, that the main way to deal with this dissonance was to remove oneself from a more "traditional" church that emphasized this dissonance more and move to a less "traditional" church that was more open about accepting those that are homosexual, or at least was less fragrant about emphasizing the differences between religious idelogies and homosexual practices.
+The results found, however, that the main way to deal with this dissonance was to remove oneself from a more "traditional" church that emphasized this dissonance more and move to a less "traditional" church that was more open about accepting those that are homosexual, or at least was less flagrant about emphasizing the differences between religious idelogies and homosexual practices.